 Supply Chains and Lead Times

-The potential for a higher propensity of bottle-necks and delays within supply chains is rather an accurate prediction dependent upon the outcome of Brexit, based on the possibility of imposed new customs/trade deals.
+Potential for a higher propensity of bottle-necks and delays within supply chains, is rather an accurate prediction dependent upon the outcome of Brexit, based on the possibility of imposed new customs / trade deals.
 The true test for businesses will not only be how swiftly, but how accurately they can accommodate new supply chains, and assimilate their business needs, whether it be to source new suppliers based within the UK; or to contemplate new routes and solutions for supply chains for FMCG products, notorious for their delicately short-shelf life, to adhere to required lead times for perishable inventory.